OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ---

-### **Geoid Correction File** (`.gtx` format) – *optional but recommended*
+### **Geoid Correction File** (`.gtx` format) – *optional but highly recommended*

-Most Lidar point clouds from USGS 3DEP and other sources are referenced to an **ellipsoidal vertical datum**—typically the WGS84 ellipsoid or NAD83.
-However, real-world elevation (what we perceive as “height above sea level”) is defined relative to a **geoid**, which approximates mean sea level and accounts for Earth's gravitational irregularities.
+Lidar point cloud elevation is typically referenced to ellipsoidal or orthometric heights.
+Comparing elevations (without normalization) in ellipsoidal heights with elevations orthometric heights will yeild large errors and comparing orthometric heights relative to different geoids (e.g., 2018 to 2003) will yield smaller errors.
+Orthometric heights are measured relative to a geoid that approximates sea level.
+The geoid models change and improve over time, and is important select geoid of your dataset when performing differencing.
+Learn more here: https://geodesy.noaa.gov/GEOID/

 #### Why this matters: